-- o Reading quizzes and muddy points will not be accepted late - Homework may be completed late for partial credit, though 10% will be deducted from your assignment grade for every day your homework is late (late penalty is capped at -50%). - Late post- and pre-labs will not be accepted unless they are late because you were absent the day they were due. - If you miss a lab for any reason, turn in any assignment that was due that day as soon as possible, but no later than the next class section you are able attend.
-We can discuss arrangements when you email me in order to avoid an unexcused absence. - Exams, labs, and worksheets completed in-class cannot be made-up if you are absent.
+- Reading quizzes and muddy points will not be accepted late. - Homework may be completed late for partial credit, though 5% will be deducted from your assignment grade for every day your homework is late, to a maximum of -100% after 20 days. - Late post- and pre-labs will not be accepted unless they are late because you were absent the day they were due. - If you miss a lab for any reason, turn in any assignment that was due that day as soon as possible, but no later than the next class section you are able attend.
+We can discuss arrangements when you email me in order to avoid an unexcused absence. - Exams, labs, and class participation worksheets cannot be made-up if you are absent.
 You are welcome to complete worksheets for days and labs you missed, but they will not be accepted for credit.
-I do drop your lowest midterm exam score, so if you miss one exam, it will not count against your grade.
+However, life happens, so I do drop your lowest midterm exam score and lab grade.

-Grades will be posted on UNM Learn; Connect/LearnSmart will only contain your class prep and homework grades.
+Grades will be posted on UNM Learn.
 If you take the final exam, you will not be able to drop the class and will be assigned a letter grade A-F. The grade boundaries below will be finalized at the end of the semester.
 I WILL NOT change final grades unless there has been a legitimate error in grading.